Interview with Byrony Schwan (OH 378-013)

 Over 2,500 oral history recordings are available from the Mansfield Library's Archives and Special Collections.
 The majority of our oral histories can be found using the library's OneSearch or by using the search box on the Archives and Special Collections homepage.
 Audio recordings and transcripts for most of our oral histories are located in cabinets just outside the Archives and Special Collections room and are available for checkout from the library.

 Tips for Searching OneSearch

-All of our oral history interviews consist of a call number that includes OH (for oral history) and a series of numbers 4 digits-3 digits.
-For example: OH 0396-067. you can search our catalog for specific call numbers in the format mentioned above, or if you know the name of the interviewee search their name followed by the word interview.
+All of our oral history interviews consist of a call number that includes OH (for oral history) and a series of numbers 3 digits-3 digits.
+For example: OH 396-067.
+You can search our catalog for specific call numbers in the format mentioned above, or if you know the name of the interviewee, search their name followed by the word "interview".
 For example: Alec Hansen Interview.
-You can also search for oral histories using subjects, such as forestry, with interview as the title, limiting the format to audio, and specifying the location as Archives and Special Collections.
+You can also search for oral histories using subjects, such as forestry, with interview as the title, limiting the material type to audio visual.

 Montana Women’s Oral History Collection (OH 049)